 - Nail psoriasis.
 Appears on the finger and toenails.
 It often showcases after a new onset of plaque psoriasis and can signal concerns about psoriatic arthritis.

 In the United States, about two percent of the population develops psoriasis.
-You might be asking, “How do you get psoriasis?”
+You might be asking, "What is psoriasis?" or “How do you get psoriasis?”

 “Although psoriasis can seemingly come out of nowhere, you cannot just ‘get’ psoriasis,” Dr. Mason says.
 “Psoriasis is a genetic condition involving complex immune system pathways.”